 Femtocells are often low-power devices that won't drive up your energy consumption.
 They may even reduce the amount of data your phone uses when operating on a limited data plan.
 While you may need to take some additional steps to sync your phone to the femtocell device, once synced, you may notice an increase in both speed and performance with your phone.

 Disadvantages of Femtocells

 While femtocells are great for creating a signal where one doesn't previously exist, there are some notable downsides to using these devices.
 For starters, femtocells or microcells require a stable internet connection to operate.
 While you may take advantage of the other benefits of using a femtocell, it may be unlikely that you will find yourself in an area with zero cell service that still provides you with steady internet to operate it.

 Because they rely on an internet connection, femtocell devices typically lack the beneficial capabilities of working in a vehicle or other similar remote options that you can work with a cellular boosting option.
 The internet connection means your femtocell uses some of your available bandwidth, which may result in slower internet for other devices in your established area, like computers or tablets.

 While cellular signal boosters work to amplify existing signals and may become weaker the farther away someone is from the device, femtocells will frequently drop calls entirely if you step out of their limited range.

 Since femtocells create their own signal, the signal is typically tied to a single cellular provider.
 So, people with phones with other carriers will be unable to take advantage of what the femtocell offers.
 This may make things more difficult when using the device in an office or environment where people may have phones with many different carriers.
+If you need a stronger signal at work, you might be better off with having a signal booster for your business.
 On top of that, certain carriers may require a monthly subscription fee to use a femtocell device to create a signal for their services.

 Which Should You Choose?